 There are two ways you can fix an issue with SNMP that doesn’t work.

 - First, you can stop the firewall service on Redhat by issuing the below command to test.
 This should allow SNMP port 161 and snmp, starts to work.

 Note: Stopping the firewall service is not a recommended solution in the production environments.
 Only do this when you are in a non-production environment.

 - Second, you can allow the SNMP port number 161 on the Redhat firewall.

-To allow the SNMP port 161 on the Linux firewall you can type the below command to allow SNMP service on the system, that would enable the port as well.
+To allow the SNMP port 161 on the Linux firewall, you can type the below command to allow SNMP service on the system, which would ideally enable the port as well.

 [[email protected] ~]# firewall-cmd --add-service=snmp --permanent success [[email protected] ~]#

 - And restart the firewall service.

 [[email protected] ~]# service firewalld restart Redirecting to /bin/systemctl restart firewalld.service [[email protected] ~]#